ethereum/web3.py/docs/web3.eth.rst

     callbacks which will be called with each result of the filter.

     When creating a new log filter, the ``filter_params`` should be a dictionary with the following keys.
+Note that the keys are camel-cased strings, as is expected in a JSON-RPC request.

     * ``fromBlock``: ``integer/tag`` - (optional, default: "latest") Integer
       block number, or one of predefined block identifiers